 How late can a payment be in the past 12 months and still qualify?
 Mortgage payments are typically due on the first of the month and considered past due after the 15th of the month.
 Only payments that are more than 30 days past the original due date are considered “late.”
 Any payments made before 30 days past the due date are not counted against you, as long as your lender received the payment on time and did not report your payment late to the major credit bureaus.

 I bought my property four months ago and I think it’s worth a lot more now.
 Can I refinance?
-If your property has appreciated significantly over four months, the FHA lender will use the original sales price of the property or a new appraisal, whichever is lower.
-If you put the minimum 3.5 percent as a down payment four months ago, a lender will question why the property value has increased so in such a short period of time.
+Properties owned less than six months are not FHA cash out eligible.
+You must wait at least six months.
+However, if your property has appreciated significantly in six months, the FHA lender will use the original sales price of the property or a new appraisal, whichever is lower.
+If you put the minimum 3.5 percent as a down payment six months ago, a lender will question why the property value has increased so in such a short period of time.

 I’m Ready to Apply for an FHA Cash Out Mortgage